 - 1) Power Indicator: This LED is illuminated when the DVR is connected to power and switched on. - 2) Infrared Sensor: Monitors signals coming from the infrared remote control.
 If this sensor is blocked or obstructed, then the functionality of the remote will be impaired. - 3) Hard Drive Indicator: Lights up when the hard drive is active.
 It will flash rapidly when recording or searching (in time with the read/write cycles). - 4) Menu/ESC: One of the primary controls for navigating through the menus.
 When in liveviewing mode, it will enter the main menu.
 When pressed in the main menu, it will return the DVR to live-viewing mode.
 Finally, when in a submenu, this button will return you to the main menu. - 5) PTZ: Opens the Pan, Tilt, Zoom pop-up menu.
-This is used to control PTZ capable camera systems, and will not affect standard cameras. - 6) CH+: Moves "up" one channel. - 7) CH-: As 6, but descends one channel. - 8) Display (Quad) Mode: Enters split-screen multi-view.
-The whole screen is split into four sections, each displaying the images from one camera.
-Press again to return to single channel viewing mode. - 9) Rewind: During playback, this will reverse the footage.
+This is used to control PTZ capable camera systems, and will not affect standard cameras. - 6) CH+: Moves "up" one channel. - 7) CH-: As 6, but descends one channel. - 8) Display (ALL) Mode: Enters split-screen multiview.
+The whole screen is split into four or nine sections, each displaying the images from one camera (except the 9th, which is blank).
+Press multiple times to cycle through viewing modes. - 9) Rewind: During playback, this will reverse the footage.
 Press multiple times to increase the speed of the reversing.
 When navigating through menus, this button will move the cursor to the left.